 If you’re feeling a bit devil-may-care, you can substitute any stone fruit, such as halved cherries or diced apricots, plums, or peaches, for the blueberries.

 If you’re feeling lush, you can substitute 2 tablespoons triple sec or other orange-flavored liqueur for 2 tablespoons of the milk.

-If you don’t have half-and-half, you can always replicate it by adding 1 tablespoon melted butter to a scant cup whole milk.
-You can replicate heavy cream by combining 3/4 cup melted butter with 1 cup whole milk.
-(While this substitution works well for baking, this won’t work to make whipped cream.)–Ellen Brown
+And if you don’t have half-and-half on hand, you can replicate it in this recipe by adding 1 tablespoon melted butter to a scant cup whole milk.
+Similarly, you can replicate heavy cream by combining 3/4 cup melted butter with 1 cup whole milk.
+(While the cream substitution works well for baking, it won’t work to make whipped cream.)

 - Quick Glance